silvercrow/spotify-recent-playlist-gpc-function/README.md

 ### Usage

-The code on this repo uses the authorization code flow from spotify to refresh an already generated token.
+The code on this repo uses the authorization code flow from spotify to retrieve the recently played track from spotify and refresh an already generated token.
+*Note The function should run with a cron job at least every hour before the authorization expires.

 To understand how the authorization flow works follow the guide : https://developer.spotify.com/documentation/web-api/tutorials/code-flow

 You can use the following CURL calls to: